 Websites

 If you are looking for more inspirational than informational websites, check out the Interesting Links page instead.
+If you are looking for apps, check this page out.
 COPING IN TIMES OF STRESS The World Health Organisation have developed an illustrated guide giving information and tools to protect your mental health when faced with adversity and stress.
 The website also has audio files to guide you through some exercises in English.
 The illustrated guide is available in a number of different languages, is evidence-based and

 COGNITIVE BEHAVIOURAL SELF-HELP PROGRAMS Self-help leaflets: This website by NHS Scotland has free downloadable self-help pamphlets developed by psychologists regarding: anger, anxiety, pain, bereavement, depression, obsessions & compulsions, panic, post-traumatic stress, social fears and sleep problems.